-- 5. Survey leads compare translations A and B line by line to create the merged version. - When the translations differ, check if one is an error, and if so, use the other one after confirming that it is correct. - If the translations differ but neither are wrong, consider which one works best, considering both the accuracy of the content and the flow of the language. - Regardless of whether translations are the same or differ, verify that the translation makes sense; it is possible that both have misinterpreted in the same way. - Verify that the translation sounds right, in the sense that it can be used in a survey interview that should resemble a regular conversation as much as possible.
-This is best checked by reading each merged version out aloud. - 6.
-Submit the Excel file with the English original, translation A, translation B and merged translation to the central team (ODI).
+- 6. Survey leads compare translations A and B line by line to create the merged version.
+If the survey lead lacks the language skills themselves, they should bring in another person to help with this, ideally a MIGNEX team member who understands the survey well.
+If that is not possible, the survey lead can also facilitate a conversation between the two translators, going through their translations and discussing differences between them. - When the translations differ, check if one is an error, and if so, use the other one after confirming that it is correct.
+Check that there were no copy paste errors in any of the translations, especially for similar questions. - If the translations differ but neither are wrong, consider which one works best, considering both the accuracy of the content and the flow of the language. - Regardless of whether translations are the same or differ, verify that the translation makes sense; it is possible that both have misinterpreted in the same way.
+Pay particular attention to near-synonyms and alternative translations, for example in in "working condition" should be translated as "not broken" and not as the "conditions under which people work".
+Pay attention to the semantic range, i.e. the broader meaning the translation may not have the same meaning. - Verify that the translation sounds right, in the sense that it can be used in a survey interview that should resemble a regular conversation as much as possible.
+This is best checked by reading each merged version out aloud.

+7. Submit the Excel file with the English original, translation A, translation B and merged translation to the central team (ODI).
 As a quality assurance measure, ODI will verify that translations A and B are independent from each other and that the merged version is not identical to any of the two.
 The merged version will then be used to programme SurveyCTO.